Southern Institute of Technology: Campuses

 In 2003, two years after the launch of the Zero Fees Scheme, SIT launched its flexible mixed-mode delivery (or distance education) faculty, SIT2LRN.
-SIT2LRN was made possible through a partnership with Southland TV (now CUE TV) where SIT could use television and internet technology to provide distance learning.
+SIT2LRN was made possible through a partnership with Southland TV (later known as Cue TV) where SIT could use television and internet technology to provide distance learning.
 Initially, SIT offered just one academic qualification – a Diploma in Tourism and Hotel Management – and attracted an online student body of just 22.
 By 2012, SIT2LRN offered over 30 different programs in a range of subject areas.

 Zero Fees Scheme

 SIT is the only tertiary provider in New Zealand to offer a Zero Fees Scheme where New Zealand citizens and permanent residents are only required to pay material costs and not tuition fees.
 The scheme has been credited with revitalizing Invercargill after it attracted thousands of students south.
 The Zero Fees Scheme has also been extended to international students, in the form of Zero Fees English and Foundation Scholarships.

 The Zero Fees Scheme delivers significant savings for students who study at SIT compared with other tertiary institutions.
 Since students need only pay for their material costs, many students graduate debt free.
 Students can save between NZ$7,000 to $14,000 on the cost of their bachelor's degrees.

 The scheme was initiated in an attempt to jumpstart Invercargill's economy.
 In the late 1990s, Invercargill was suffering from job losses, closing businesses and a declining population.
 In an attempt to reverse this situation, and attract more young people to the city, the Zero Fees Scheme was implemented.

 The scheme saw community funders contribute $7.2 million over three years to effectively pay students’ tuition fees.
 All students had to pay was their material costs – for things like uniforms or textbooks.
 The expected boost in the student population meant that after that time – with more government funding for the extra equivalent full-time students – the scheme would become self-funding.

 The success of the Zero Fees scheme has meant SIT has been able to keep fees for international students low.
 The Zero Fees Scheme has even been extended to international students, in the form of the Zero Fees English and Zero Fees Foundation Studies programs.
 These programs allow international students to study English or Foundation programs for free when they subsequently enroll in a one-year or longer mainstream academic program.

 In early August 2022, Te Pūkenga's acting chief executive Peter Winder announced that SIT's zero fees program policy would be phased out from 2024 as part of the planned merger of SIT into the new mega polytechnic entity in January 2023.
-While SIT would maintain it's zero fees program for the 2023 academic year, Winder indicated that Te Pūkenga would be adopting a "unified fees approach" in the near future.
+While SIT would maintain its zero fees program for the 2023 academic year, Winder indicated that Te Pūkenga would be adopting a "unified fees approach" in the near future.